Inside Kelly Preston and John Travolta's Intensely Romantic Love Story - E! Online

 The couple understandably did not speak much about their loss publicly.
 A longtime Scientologist, like her husband, Preston made a rare mention of their faith in her Health interview when talking about how she recovered from their son's death.

 "Johnny is definitely my rock.
 Kirstie [Alley, also a Scientologist] is one of my absolute best friends," Preston said.
 "My mom, my brother.
-And to be honest, the Scientology center.
+And to be honest, the Scientology Center.
 I don't know if I would have made it through without it.
 We've been able to navigate through it and to come to a place that is a lot better."

+Talking to the BBC in 2014, Travolta admitted of that terrible time, "The truth is, I didn't know if I was going to make it.
+Life was no longer interesting to me, so it took a lot to get me better."
+He too credited his Scientology community "for supporting me for two years solid, I mean Monday through Sunday.
+They didn't take a day off, working through different angles of the techniques to get through grief and loss, and to make me feel that finally I could get through a day."

 By then, Preston and Travolta had welcomed their son Benjamin on Nov.
 23, 2010.
-Preston was 48 when he was born, and that summer they called her pregnancy a "miracle."
+Preston was 48 when he was born, and they called her pregnancy a "miracle."

-"We tried for several years, and we didn't think it was going to happen for us," they told People (as sources close to them shut down rumors that they had started trying only after Jett's death).
+"We tried for several years, and we didn't think it was going to happen for us," they told People that summer (as sources close to them shut down rumors that they had started trying only after Jett died).
 "This is a miracle and we feel blessed."

-Talking to Health, which featured she and Ben on the cover together, Preston recalled, "We had been trying for quite a few years, and then of course there was a time when we weren't, and then we started trying again.
+Talking to Health, which featured her and Ben on the cover together, Preston reiterated, "We had been trying for quite a few years, and then of course there was a time when we weren't, and then we started trying again.
 When I found out I was pregnant, I was floored.
 I'd snuck out of bed and then came back and woke Johnny up in bed.
 We both started crying.
 It was wonderful."

 Once she was pregnant, "I didn't have any doubts.
 I love being pregnant.
 I love the closeness I feel when I'm carrying them.
 I love feeling them move inside me.
 My heart breaks for people who aren't able to have kids.
-But I feel like there's really hope for anyone.
+But I feel like there's really hope for anyone."

 Preston had said that she had learned over the years, dealing with trauma, that "even though it may seem like they won't, things always get better."

-She was also grateful that she was able to be a "hands-on mom," and that both she and John doted on Ella and Ben.
+She was also grateful that she was able to be a "hands-on mom," and both she and John doted on Ella and Ben.

 "I absolutely adore my kids.
 Johnny and I love them up constantly," Preston shared.
 "Ella's like, 'Mom, ugh!
 Thank god you had Ben because now he can take some of the kisses!'
 And Johnny sings to them—a lot of Tony Bennett and Barbra Streisand."

-Through the years, Preston and Travolta always took time out for romance, often with the assistance of the pilot's license John has had since the 1980s.
+Through the years, Preston and Travolta always took time out for romance, often with the assistance of the pilot's license the actor has had since the 1980s.

 "I think it's when Johnny just whisks me away, and we'll jump on the airplane and go out to dinner, and I don't know where we're going," Preston described a perfect date night to People in 2018.
 "It's good to be married to a pilot!"

-The Mischief star was aware that almost no one can identify with what's that like, but she was intent on showing gratitude for every gift she'd been given in life so far.
+Not to mention a pilot who owns multiple aircraft, including a Boeing 707.
+The Mischief star was aware that there aren't too many people who can identify with her casual jet-setting ways, but she was intent on showing gratitude for every gift life had bestowed on her.

 "I appreciate it all the time.
 It's not something you ever really get used to," she told Health about her husband pulling his plane into the hangar the way a regular person puts his car in the garage.

-"For a lot of people getting older means you start slowing down," Preston also said.
+"For a lot of people, getting older means you start slowing down," Preston also said.
 "I don't think you have to.
 A lot of it is mind-set."

 Asked what she knew at 48 that she didn't know at 38, the actress advised, "Don't sweat the small things.
 Love your kids like it could be the last moment.
 Johnny and I really give our kids the space to discover who they are—to make their own choices and to experience the joys of life."